Our next courses for English speaking clients

 Please, click on each day to see the scheduled lectures, professionals and field trips and check the other titles for more info.

-• Basic concepts on fungal biology: fungi, truffles, mycelium and mycorrhizae, the brûlé
+• Fungal biology: fungi, truffles, mycelium and mycorrhizae, the brûlé

 • Truffle species used in truffle farming around the world, characteristics,